 - One or two bedroom self-contained apartments, available to rent, buy or part buy/part rent to meet local need which are affordable to the local community. - 60 or more flats in one building with a communal entrance and reception facility. - A proportion of apartments to be purpose-built to fully wheelchair accessible standards (Part M4(3)) and the remainder to accessible and adaptable standards (Part M4(2)). - The use of innovative technology to meet care and support needs and promote independence including an emergency response system allowing people to call for help when needed. - Communal rooms or areas where people can access a range of health and leisure activities and on-site services such as restaurant/café, hairdressing, activities to promote health and well-being.
-Some of these facilities may be open to the local community, promoting community involvement, reducing isolation and fostering inclusion.
+Some of these facilities may be open to the local community, promoting community involvement, reducing isolation and fostering inclusion, as well as helping to ensure sustainability of the facilities and activities provided.

-- Outside space, for example communal gardens, courtyards and private balconies or patio areas - Safety and security built into the design.
+- Outside space, for example communal gardens, courtyards and private balconies or patio areas. - Safety and security built into the design.